jhpyle/docassemble/_docs/fields.md

 [PDF fill-in forms].

 On a small screen, users need as much of the screen as possible to write their signature.
-For this reason, **docassemble** will reduce the size of the navigation bar and put the [`question`] text into the navigation bar.
+The Steward will reduce the size of the navigation bar and put the [`question`] text into the navigation bar.
 For this reason, you should make sure your [`question`] text is very brief -- no longer than "Sign your name."
 You should also make the [`subquestion`] text as brief as possible.
-Although you may be developing your app on a desktop or laptop monitor, your users are probably using smartphones, so test your app on a smartphone.
+Although you may be developing your Steward on a desktop or laptop monitor, your users are probably using smartphones, so test your Steward on a smartphone.

-# <a name="general"></a>Generalizing questions
+# <a name="general"></a>Generalizing Questions

-**docassemble** lets you write a single question that can be re-used throughout an interview.
+[DALang] lets you write a single question that can be re-used throughout a Steward.

 For example, suppose you want to gather the following variables: